SteveCossy/IOT/documentation/bluetooth/CLI-Connect.md

 Open a new terminal, and connect with *minicom*.
 ```
+minicom -b 9600 -o -D /dev/rfcomm0

+Welcome to minicom 2.7.1

+OPTIONS: I18n
+Compiled on Aug 13 2017, 15:25:34.
+Port /dev/rfcomm0, 21:51:55

+Press CTRL-A Z for help on special keys

+�ø�ø�����ø�øø��ø������ø�øø�ø�øøø�����ø�øøø�ø���øø�������ø�ø�����ø�øø���ø���

 ```
 Obviously, there is a baud rate problem.
 I tried starting minicom at 2400 baud, but that made no difference.
-Suspect problem is mismatched baud rate between the humidity sensor and Bluetooth module.
+Suspect problem is mismatched baud rate between the PICAXE and Bluetooth module.